 - Go to the Keywords Into Queries Google Doc, make a copy of the doc and then paste your keyword list into column A.

-- Highlight column B, C and D in row 2 and drag the formulas down to the end of your keyword list.
+- Highlight columns B, C and D in row 2 and drag the formulas down to the end of your keyword list.

 Step 3: Scrape Your Query Results

-Go through each of your search results and use scrape similar to extract the URL’s to Google docs.
-Simply highlight part of one of the URL’s then right click on the highlighted area and choose “Scrape Similar”.
-If the results don’t load correctly, right click in the scraper box and choose the reload option.
-You may have a lot of tabs open at this point so I recommend copying the URL list into one excel file then closing the Google docs out as you go.
+Go through each of your search results and use scrape similar to extract the URL's to Google docs.
+Simply highlight part of one of the URL's then right-click on the highlighted area and choose "Scrape Similar".
+If the results don't load correctly, right-click in the scraper box and choose the reload option.
+You may have a lot of tabs open at this point so I recommend copying the URL list into one excel file and then closing the Google docs out as you go.

 Step 4: Remove Duplicate URL's